NORTH CAROLINA

 Get to Know Us

-OSRP’s initial projects use Beaver Dam Analogs (BDAs)—low-tech structures made from posts and tree limbs that mimic natural beaver dams to slow water, trap sediment, reconnect streams to their floodplains, and restore wetland function.
+OSRP’s initial projects use Low-Tech Process Based Restoration or "LTPBR," low-tech structures made from posts and tree limbs to slow water, trap sediment, reconnect streams to their floodplains, and restore wetland function.

-Strategic live-stake plantings and beaver relocation help rebuild natural processes, improve stream health, expand wildlife habitat, and encourage beavers to return and maintain these systems naturally over time.
+Strategic live-stake plantings help rebuild natural processes, improve stream health, expand wildlife habitat, and encourage beavers to return and maintain these systems naturally over time.

 Beavers once shaped rivers and streams by building dams that slowed water, created wetlands, stored groundwater, and supported rich biodiversity.
 These natural systems strengthened riparian habitats and improved the health of surrounding landscapes.